 Susan Echard.
 Ms. Echard, age 60, has served as Interim Chief Financial Officer since February 2024.
 Since February 2021 Ms. Echard has been a Partner of SeatonHill Partners, LP ("SeatonHill") a leading national CFO services firm that also offers project based financial leadership.
 While serving as a partner at SeatonHill, Ms. Echard served from June 2021 to June 2023 as CFO for Direct Digital Holdings, an online solutions provider in digital marketing & advertising.
-Prior to that, from April 2019 to February 2021, Ms. Echard served as CFO for Trinity Capital Investment, a venture debt and equipment financial matters, investor relations, legal and human resource management.
+Prior to that, from April 2019 to February 2021, Ms. Echard served as CFO for Trinity Capital Investment, a venture debt and equipment financing provider to growth-stage companies, and, in such capacity, was responsible for all aspects of the firm's financial matters, investor relations, legal and human resource management.
 Prior to joining Trinity, Ms. Echard served as the Chief Financial Officer at CUBEX LLC, a medical, dental and veterinary inventory management company, from January 2017 to February 2019.
 Ms. Echard is an accomplished executive with over 35 years' experience, both domestic and international, within Big Four and CFO roles.
 Ms. Echard has a Bachelor of Business Administration degree in accounting from the University of Michigan-Flint.